Sparshjain65/AI-Powered-Fake-News-Detection-System/README.md

 # 📰 AI-Powered Fake News Detection System

 ## 🔍 Overview
-This project is designed to identify and classify fake news articles using machine learning techniques.
+This project aims to identify and classify fake news articles using machine learning techniques.
 Leveraging **TF-IDF** for feature extraction and **Logistic Regression** for classification, the system distinguishes between real and fake news based on textual content.

-> Developed during my Microsoft AI internship using GitHub Copilot for assisted development.
+> Developed during my Microsoft AI internship using GitHub Copilot.

----

-## 📌 Problem Statement
-In today’s digital era, misinformation can spread rapidly across online platforms, leading to misinformed societies and manipulated public opinions.
-The goal of this project is to create a reliable system that automatically detects fake news to combat this growing problem.

 ---